digital-blueprint/handbook/docs/frontend/dev/accessibility.md

 ## Keyboard-friendly
 Our application should be keyboard-friendly.
 That means you can use the app without a mouse.
 The most common way of navigating using a keyboard is with the tab key.
-You can jump beetween areas and the active area should be optically highlighted.
+You can jump between areas and the active area should be optically highlighted.

 The use of aria landmarks for the app structure are highly recommended.
 [Learn more about ARIA landmarks](https://w3c.github.io/aria/#landmark).